chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

 ## Still creative, on occasion

 <p data-about="creative">
 When inspiration strikes, <strong>I like to create designs</strong> that might look good on a t-shirt — still getting those creative juices flowing!
 You can check all those out in the <a href="/designs/">Designs "Shop"</a> if you're interested; it's got lots of dev-related designs, and a few <em class="about-emoji" data-emoji="🌴">'80s aesthetics</em> (my favourite!).
-I also play video games from time to time and enjoy movies, so if you want to make my day, a movie quote might work (or puns… <em>I really love puns</em>).
+I also enjoy movies and play video games from time to time, so if you want to make my day, a movie quote might work (or puns… <em>I really love puns</em>).
 You might want to know that <a href="/fonts/">I've created a few typefaces</a> — I consider myself a font nerd and will (try to) recognise the font used for every logo until my last breath.
 </p>

 <p class="about-quotebox">They used frickin’ Helvetica again!
 They can’t keep getting away with it!</p>